vinceve/Thea/README.md

 $ thea serve
 ```

-This will start a server on http://localhost:5000.
+This will start a server on http://localhost:5000. *NOTE:* Currently this will only work in administrator mode.
+Windows does not allow to listen on a port when you're not an administrator.

 ### Annotations